Rob-Nengerman/nice-lists-for-woocommerce/README.md

 # nice-lists-for-woocommerce
-A standalone integration for your "Wordpress" theme to nicely display all list of Categories and/or Tags for Woocommerce products.
+A standalone integration for your "Wordpress" theme to nicely display all lists of Categories and/or Tags for Woocommerce products.